digitalyoshixi/zettelkasten/content/Programming/Java Static Variables.md

 tags:
   - programming
 ---
-Static makes everything shared.

-essentially the metadata of your class.
+Variables/methods that are loaded once per class (not instance).
+- Each variable or method is shared between all objects Used mainly for utility variables/operations.
+They can be directly invoked from the class name itself.
 # Static Variables
-its a variable or method shared across all classes.
+Its a variable or method shared across all classes.
 Changing this static variable will change the static variable in all other objects
 # Static Methods
 will run from the variables in the class itself instead of the current object
 ### Example